Forensic serology: Semen detection

-Semen is a colorless fluid that is ejaculated from a male's penis due to sexual arousal.
+Semen is a white fluid that is ejaculated from a male's penis due to sexual arousal.
 In order to initially detect semen, an alternative light source (ALS) is used.
 Under UV light, semen fluoresces making it visible to investigators to collect samples from a crime scene.
 A common presumptive test for detecting semen is called the acid phosphatase (AP) test.
 The AP test detects the enzyme acid phosphatase that is secreted from the prostate gland.
 However, this test is only presumptive because acid phosphatase is found in other bodily fluids.
 To perform the test, a drop of the reagent sodium alpha-napthyphosphate is added to the presumptive stain followed by a drop of fast blue B. A positive result of this test is a color change to dark purple.

 Confirmatory tests for semen include the christmas tree stain and the p30/PSA RSID kit.
 For the christmas tree stain, the sample is extracted with sterile water in order to make a wet mount on a microscope slide.
 The sample is then heat-fixed to the slide and stained with nuclear fast red for 15 minutes, then rinsed with deionized water.
 Next, a green stain is applied for 10 seconds, then rinsed with ethanol.
 The slide is placed under a compound light microscope for sperm observation.
 If sperm are present, the heads will stain red and the mid-piece and tail stain green.
 However, not all males release sperm in their semen.
 If a male is aspermic or oligospermic, they either have no sperm or a low sperm count.
 Vasectomized males will not release sperm either.
 When sperm cells are not present, a second confirmatory test, the p30/PSA test, is performed.

 PSA(p30) is known as a prostate-specific antigen that is produced by the prostatic gland in males.
 The p30/PSA test is an immunochromatographic test that detects the presence of the antigen p30 in semen samples.
 This test functions similar to a pregnancy test, where if the antigen p30 is present a band will appear at the test site and a control band will appear to confirm if the test is working properly.
 If the confirmatory test is positive, then semen is present in the sample.
 From there an analyst could continue to develop a DNA profile with downstream applications.